Refer all servicing to qualified service personnel. Servicing is required when the apparatus has been damaged in any way, such as:

 Navigate to Settings > System Setup > Sources to configure the sources for your matrices.
 The App displays all the available sources that are available on the first, or master amplifier (see previous discussion about Multiple Amplifiers).

-Navigate into a source to configure the source settings.
+Select the source to configure the source settings.
 You can configure the Source Name, select the Source Type, whether to Display a Source, and depending on the Source Type selected, there may be additional settings to configure.

 The most commonly used Source Types are:

 The Location setting identifies which source this is.
 Since you can connect a source to any amplifier, the location setting identifies the amplifier, and which source on the amplifier, this source is connected to.
-In the example shown in Figure 4, the David Player source is located on the Amplifier whose ID is 187 and connected to Source 1.
+In the example shown in Figure 4, the David Player source is located on the Amplifier whose ID is 144 and connected to Source 1.

 The CasaTunes CT-8X8MA, CT-12X8MA and the CT-5X4MA matrix amplifiers support more than 24 distributed sources.
 Any input source, on any amplifier, can be configured as a distributed source.
 Distributed sources are shared (virtually connected) with all the other amplifiers via the network using a low latency audio-over-ip protocol.